Yandex Cloud

 • Topic and two Managed Service for Apache Kafka® users for producer and consumer access.

-To create multiple topics or clusters, duplicate these resource blocks and provide a unique name for each.
-Usernames are not required to be unique across clusters.
+To create multiple topics or clusters, duplicate the sections with their descriptions and provide a unique name for each.
+Usernames may be the same across clusters.

 • Managed Service for ClickHouse® cluster with a single shard and a database named db1.